About Our Community

 A Wonderful Selection

 Our community offers great curb appeal, with a high-end feel – but not a high-end price!
-Emeritus at Brea is a beautiful, yet affordable senior living community where all of the services and amenities are included in the rent.
+Brookdale Brea is a beautiful, yet affordable senior living community where all of the services and amenities are included in the rent.
 We offer 98 senior apartments in a variety of styles, including studios and several one-bedroom configurations, some with kitchenettes.
 (If a prospective resident likes a specific apartment that doesn’t have a kitchenette, but wishes to have those amenities, we will do our best to renovate the unit before he or she moves in.)
 All senior apartments include individual heat and air conditioning; huge closets; private baths; sensors on all wall switches that automatically go on when the resident enters a room; either a patio (first floor), some of which look out onto a courtyard, or balcony (second floor) with views of our lovely landscaping.
 We also provide the Lifeline emergency response system to each resident.
 If they need assistance, they simply press the button on their pendant, and we will respond immediately.

-Emeritus at Brea underwent a major renovation about five years ago, with new carpeting, crown molding, new ceilings and other updates made throughout the community.
+Brookdale Brea underwent a major renovation about five years ago, with new carpeting, crown molding, new ceilings and other updates made throughout the community.
 This includes the remodeling of our common areas, such as our well-appointed lobby; movie theater and library; arts and crafts room, where we also hold our exercise program; a bistro, where residents can help themselves to fruit, freshly baked cookies and pastries and coffee, any time, day or night.
-In addition, Emeritus at Brea features a beautiful fully enclosed courtyard, where we often have community barbeques.
+In addition, Brookdale Brea features a beautiful fully enclosed courtyard, where we often have community barbeques.
 Pets are also welcome here; in fact, so many of our residents have brought their dogs, we installed a dog run.
 And for our residents who still drive, ample parking is available.

 Strong, Caring Professional Relationships